Wednesday, September 27, 2017

-David Drucker lives with his mom and dad and has an older sister Lauren whom he affectionately calls Miney because "she's always felt like the only thing in a confusing world that belongs to me."
-Lauren, "smart and cool and beautiful" was the most popular girl in high school, president of her class and homecoming queen.
 David, who is a strapping six foot two, has an I.Q. of 168 and knows he's different.
 His doctor has suggested that he has a "borderline case of Asperger's" but David, who's read the DSM-4 (the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders) doesn't believe he meets the criteria for such a label.
 He admittedly has trouble in social situations, preferring routine and order, but he feels he can be empathetic and he can make eye contact.
 He's been relentlessly bullied and so he's given up trying to fit in, preferring to be alone.

-his notebook which he uses to keep track of people, the notebook was his sister Miney's idea, suggested after David was bullied in middle school.
+During lunch hour, David always sits by himself in the school cafeteria.
+He's done so for the past 622 days until one day Kit Lowell sits down at his table.
+David, who's not good at names, is tempted to add her to his notebook which he uses to keep track of people, The notebook was his sister Miney's idea, suggested after David was bullied in middle school.
 Miney felt he was too trusting, and so they made a list of people, dividing them into those trustworthy and those to avoid.

-David immediately acknowledges to Kit about her father's death, something that none of her friends will do.
+David immediately acknowledges Kit's father's death, something that none of her friends will do.
 Kit finds David's directness refreshing.
 She's decided not to sit with her usual table that includes her best friends Annie and Violet and has chosen David's table because she knows she will be left alone.
 Kit tells David she doesn't want to talk which he respects.
-Although it's been a month since her dad was killed in a car accident, Kit didn't want to go to school.
+Although it's been a month since her dad was killed in a car accident, Kit doesn't want to go to school.
 After arriving late to Mr. Schmidt's physic's class, Kit abruptly leaves without permission.
 David decides to follow her out, but he does ask to leave.
 He finds Kit in the concession hut by the bleachers and tells her that he's not following her but wanted to make sure she was okay.

-Kit continues to sit with David Drucker at lunch hour.
-When Kit asks him why he always sits alone, David tells her that he shares nothing in common with the other students other than they are the same age and born in the same town and that many of the students have not been nice to him.Kit tells David that she chose his table because she knew if she asked him to leave her alone he would respect her request.
+Kit continues to sit with David at lunch hour.
+When Kit asks him why he always sits alone, David tells her that he shares nothing in common with the other students other than they are the same age and born in the same town and that many of the students have not been nice to him.
+Kit tells David that she chose his table because she knew if she asked him to leave her alone he would respect her request.

 Kit's friends however are not satisfied to leave her alone and they begin confronting her.
 But Kit continues to sit with David during lunch.
-To help her, David takes notes in physics class for Kit which really impresses her.
+To help her, David takes notes in physics class for her, which really impresses her.
 He also reveals he can make a very good chicken tikka.
 Kit begins to feel David is a sort of "good weird."
 After school Kit offers David a ride home which he accepts even though he drove his own car to school.
 After dropping David off at home, Kit goes to the Pizza Palace where her friends, Gabriel, Justine, Annie and Violet hang out.
-Several other girls from their school also join them and begin questioning Kit about her new friendship with David Drucker.
+Several other girls from their school also join them and begin questioning Kit about her new friendship with David.
 Kit defends spending time with David, telling her friends that he is "pretty interesting".

-Meanwhile David's sister Miney returns unexpectedly from school, with purple hair, bloodshot eyes and a new piercing.
+Meanwhile, David's sister Miney returns unexpectedly from school, with purple hair, bloodshot eyes and a new piercing.
 David tells his sister about his developing friendship with Kit who has sat with David for four days now and who admits that she enjoys talking with him.
 This leads Miney to advise David that he needs to ask Kit out to study together or work on a school project.
 And she decides that David needs a makeover, a new haircut and some new clothes besides the khaki pants he always wears.

 Kit's life becomes even more complicated when she uncovers a devastating secret her parents have been keeping from her.
 She is so angry at her mother that she is no longer speaking with her.
 At the same time she's also asked David to help her figure out how her father was killed in the car accident.
 As her friends continue to question her ongoing friendship with David, Kit and David's friendship continues to blossom.
 But will their new friendship survive as they both face having their inner most secrets unexpectedly revealed?